Taiwanese President Warns at IPAC Summit of Chinese Regime’s Expanding Authoritarianism

 IPAC Members

 After Mr. Lai’s speech, IPAC issued a statement announcing Taiwan’s membership in the alliance.
-It said that two Taiwanese lawmakers, Fan Yun from the ruling Democratic Progressive Party and Chen Gau-tzu from the opposition Taiwan People’s Party, would serve as co-chairs of the island’s legislature in the group.
+It stated that two Taiwanese lawmakers, Fan Yun from the ruling Democratic Progressive Party and Chen Gau-tzu from the opposition Taiwan People’s Party, would serve as co-chairs of the island’s legislature in the group.

 Established in 2020, the alliance now consists of lawmakers from 40 countries, with Colombia, the Solomon Islands, and Uruguay as recent new members.